How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Introduction

-When we extend the analysis beyond the choice of the aggregate quality of children to how it is distributed among children, we observe that, not only does the average change across households, but so does the variance of quality.
-In addition, the variance is most likely non-zero for a majority of households when there are budget constraints and no compulsory education laws.
-This presumption of a non-zero variance is justified by evidence of the influence of factors such as gender, birth order and innate ability on education attainment of children.
-The educational outcomes of children are strongly influenced by their individual characteristics, leading to disparities in the amount of education they receive.
+When we extend the analysis beyond the choice of the aggregate education of children to how it is distributed among children within a family, we evidence that, not only does the average change across households, but so does the variance of education.
+In addition, the variance is most likely non-zero for a majority of households when there are budget constraints and no or poorly enforced compulsory education laws.
+In such circumstances, the educational outcomes of children are strongly influenced by their observed and unobserved individual characteristics, leading to disparities in the amount of education they receive.
 Several studies have shed light on these disparities, with findings indicating that girls tend to receive less education due to factors such as gender bias or gender preference (as documented by \cite{biswas2000gender} and \cite{ota2007within}).
 Additionally, birth order can play a role in the educational opportunities afforded to children, with elder siblings benefiting or facing disadvantages, as observed in studies like \cite{ota2007within}, \cite{weng2019family}, \cite{fergusson2006birth}, \cite{de2010birth}, \cite{moshoeshoe2016birth}, and \cite{esposito2020importance}.
-Furthermore, children with higher abilities are more likely to receive increased educational opportunities and education attainment, as suggested by the research of \cite{becker1976child}, \cite{dizon2019parents}, and \cite{giannola2023parental}.
-However, there exists a notable gap in the research landscape, as there is a scarcity of studies that comprehensively analyze all these various sources of disparities within the same analytical framework.
-Such a framework, capable of simultaneously examining gender-based differences, birth order effects, and the impact of individual abilities on educational inequality within households, holds the potential for interesting counterfactual and education policies analyses.
+Furthermore, children with higher abilities are more likely to receive increased educational opportunities and educational attainment, as suggested by the research of \cite{becker1976child}, \cite{dizon2019parents}, and \cite{giannola2023parental}.
+However, there exists a notable gap in the research landscape, as there are few studies that comprehensively analyze all these various sources of disparities within the same analytical framework.
+Such a framework, capable of simultaneously examining gender-based differences, birth order effects, and the impact of individual unobserved abilities on educational inequality within-households, holds the potential for the analysis of the effectiveness of educational counterfactual scenarios in reducing inequality.
 Specifically, it enables us to explore how these factors interact with one another to shape inequality.
-Furthermore, this comprehensive approach is crucial for estimating the proportion of inequality attributable to disadvantages and the portion caused by ability-based resource allocation within households.
-The former allows us to design education policies which target inequality due gender or birth order disadvantages.
+Furthermore, this comprehensive approach is crucial for estimating the proportion of inequality attributable to gender and birth order and the portion caused by other unobserved factors such as the cognitive ability of a child compared to their siblings.
+The former allows us to design educational policies which target inequality due to gender or birth order effects.